As an Amazon Associate I earn from qualifying purchases.

 No dough chilling necessary for these spiced, soft cut-out sugar cookies that are perfect for decorating with icing and sprinkles.
 Crisp edges, soft centers, and completely customizable in shape!

-They’re baaaaack!
 It’s the return of my favorite cut-out sugar cookies that are perfect in every way, shape, and form.
-You’ll remember them from way back in March 2015, but you’ve seen them most recently in the form of peppermint for 2016’s 12 Days of Christmas Cookies (but like for real, can you believe that 2017’s is legit right around the corner?
-YIKES!).
+You’ll remember this sugar cookie recipe from way back in March 2015, but you’ve seen them other places in the form of peppermint cut-out sugar cookies, chocolate cut-out sugar cookies, and funfetti cut-out sugar cookies.

 See ya, bikini.
 It’s time for all of the sweets.

-So these cookies (!!!).
+So these pumpkin spice sugar cookies (!!!).
 They are all about fall.
 Actually, my particular cookies have “HALLOWEEN” written all over them, but that was truly just a personal choice I made for these photos.

-When it comes to pumpkin spice, you can get away with them from September through November, so break out those leaf and pilgrim hat cookie cutters, because you will want these babies in your cookie jar non-stop until it’s time for peppermint.
+When it comes to pumpkin spice, you can get away with them from September through November, so break out those cute leaf cookie cutters, because you will want these babies in your cookie jar non-stop until it’s time for peppermint.

 The cool thing about these pumpkin spice cut-out sugar cookies is that they aren’t just stuffed with classic fall spices (cinnamon, nutmeg, cloves).
-No siree, these cookies have been kissed with the most fabulous ingredient that has graced my pantry this year, and that ingredient is pumpkin spice extract from my friends at Rodelle.
+No siree, this sugar cookie dough has been kissed with the most fabulous ingredient that has graced my pantry this year, and that ingredient is pumpkin spice extract from my friends at Rodelle.

 Trust me, it is so easy.